taking critique, talking shit

-my point is, everyone's different. everyone sorts out their own method for dealing with heat over the ethernet cables. maybe it's blocking, maybe it's snitching, maybe it's just scrolling past it, maybe it's trying to reason, maybe it's explaining yourself or trying to turn it into a debate. speaking of that: if you ever get insulted online, try bitching about "ad hominem" like you're in debate club. guaranteed to never work in your life.
+my point is, everyone's different. everyone sorts out their own method for dealing with heat over the ethernet cables, if it bothers them. maybe it's blocking, maybe it's snitching, maybe it's just scrolling past it, maybe it's trying to reason, maybe it's explaining yourself or trying to turn it into a debate. speaking of that: if you ever get insulted online, try bitching about "ad hominem" like you're in debate club. guaranteed to never work in your life.

 a real simple method a lot of people like though, and this is the one i stick with cause it makes the most sense to me, is fair's fucking fair.

-like i said, i'm a giant shittalker. i love it. i bathe in it. if someone wants to trash talk me, and they're all full of shit, you bet your second fucking asscheek i'm talking shit right back. that's how i try to deal with crap, i cake the fucking walls with shit of my own. you bring a lighter i'll bring a flamethrower, bitch. might be a busted one but fuck it i'll give it a shot. anything's better than taking it up the ass like your narooto body pillow last lonely night.
+like i said, i'm a shittalker. i love it. i bathe in it. if someone wants to trash talk me, and they're all full of shit, you bet your second fucking asscheek i'm talking shit right back. that's how i respond to that crap, i cake the damn walls with crap of my own. i'm like an explosive baby. you bring a lighter i'll bring a flamethrower, BITCH! might be a busted one but fuck it i'll give it a shot. anything's better than taking it up the ass like your narooto body pillow last lonely night.